-© The State of Queensland (Crime and Corruption Commission) (CCC) 2024.
+© The State of Queensland (Crime and Corruption Commission) (CCC) 2025.

-You must keep intact the copyright notice and attribute the State of Queensland, Crime and Corruption Commission as the source of the publication.
+You must keep intact the copyright notice and attribute the State of Queensland, Crime and Corruption Commission as the source of this publication Public records: Advice for all employees of a public authority

 The Queensland Government supports and encourages the dissemination and exchange of its information.
-The copyright in this publication is licensed under a Creative Commons Attribution (BY) 4.0 Australia licence.
-To view this licence visit http://creativecommons.org/licenses/by/4.0/.
+The copyright in this publication is licensed under a